ilkilab/agorakube/docs/instructions.md

 ## Node Sizing

-Node sizing indicated here is for production environment.
-You can custom it according to suit your needs.
+Node sizing indicated here is for a production environment.
+You can custom it accordingly to suit your needs.

-It is a best-practice to install ETCD and MASTERS on separate hosts.
+It is best-practice to install ETCD and MASTERS on separate hosts.

 | AGORAKUBE Type | no HA or all-in-one | no-production | production |
 | --- | --- | --- | --- |